Quickxo/Quickxo/README.md

 [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) design patterns.
 It is supposed to be used in production and can be easily unit tested.

-- If needed, as it is an MVC implementation, the website can be quickly ported to a MVC framework afterwards.
+- If needed, as it is an MVC implementation, the website can be quickly ported to an MVC framework afterwards.

 You can check out the code, put it at the root server directory and the website is up and running.
-You can also refer to the [few Wiki pages](https://github.com/Quickxo/Quickxo/wiki) to get started, it is straightforward.
+You can also refer to the [few Wiki pages](https://github.com/Quickxo/quickxo-php/wiki) to get started, it is straightforward.